azoth-lang/azoth.language.reference/src/stack-references.md

 while stack references allow values on the stack to be referenced, they can also refer to values on the heap inside of objects.

-It should be noted that while stack references must be held on the stack, they can still be included in value types via `ref structs`s (see [Ref Structs](ref-structs.md)).
+It should also be noted that while stack references must be held on the stack, they can still be included in value types via `ref structs`s (see [Ref Structs](ref-structs.md)).

 Note: stack references are basically equivalent to the `ref` and `in` keywords in C#.